The War On Drugs

 Despite the much emphasised negative publicity, cannabis has long since being known to heal.
 In fact recent findings have shown cannabis oil to destroy cancer cells in cancer patients which in some cases appears to have left patients cancer free.
 Click here to sign the petition (deadline 21st January 2016).
 Click here to sign David Hibbitt’s petition (cannabis laws for terminal patients).
 Also see the Gerson Cure for a non-orthodox alternative for treating cancer.

 Questions are now being asked as why to why the government are delaying medical use of this medicinal herb, at very least, people should not be criminalised nor made to feel criminal for using it, especially to heal.
 Moreover, legalising cannabis could bring in £900m in taxes every year, save £400m on policing cannabis and create over 10,000 new jobs.
 A substance that is safer than alcohol, and has many uses.
 It is believed to have been used by humans for over 4000 years, being made illegal in the UK in 1925.
 In some parts of the world hemp was also seen as a competitor to the timber trade, hence it is argued that big logging corporations played a hand in influencing the criminalisation the hemp plant.
-The abS606-The-war-on-Drugs-is-War-on-the-Poor-Bumper-Stickerove videos by Thomas Szasa and Carl Hart suggest that the whole criminalisation causes more harm than good, is used as a platform to coerce poor communities, in particular, laws against crack and to some extent weed reflect racial inequality.
+The above videos by Thomas Szasa and Carl Hart suggest that the whole criminalisation causes more harm than good, is used as a platform to coerce poor communities, in particular, laws against crack and to some extent weed reflect racial inequality.